docinfosci/canvasxpress-python/README.md

 1. A local development server can be started
 1. A function can respond to a URL

-First install Flask and CanvasXpress for Python:
+First install Dash and CanvasXpress for Python:
 ```terminal
 pip install canvasxpress[dash]
 ```